- Getting Started

 - Using the findings from your risk assessment, make sure to remove or reduce the risk of worker injury from identified hazards

-- Supply free of charge PPE to employees and visitors to provide protection against hazards that can’t be eliminated
+- Supply free of charge PPE to employees and visitors to provide protection against hazards that can’t be eliminated - you can view our core range of PPE products online

 - Gain input from employees to identify the most suitable types of PPE for use in their day-to-day tasks